 - Jams and jellies any flavor - you will need about 1/2 cup

 Place flour on a piece of parchment paper with cinnamon, allspice and salt.
 Combine together (you can also do this in a small bowl - the parchment just makes it easy to pour into the other ingredients)

-- In a medium size bowl, cream butter or margarine with powdered sugar until well blended.
+In a medium size bowl, cream butter or margarine with powdered sugar and vanilla until well blended (by hand or in a stand mixer).

-- Stir in dry ingredients, half at a time. blending well to make a soft dough; stir in pecans and vanilla.
+Stir in dry ingredients, half at a time, blending well to make a soft dough; stir in pecans.

 Roll dough, a tablespoon at a time, into marble size balls between palms of hands; place 2 inches apart on ungreased cookie sheets or parchment-lined cookie sheets.

 Bake in slow oven (300°) 25 minutes, or until delicately golden.
 Remove from cookie sheets; cool completely on wire racks.
 Makes 30 cookies.